patrick-fu/GitmojiApp/README.md

 Download the latest prebuilt binary from [Github release](https://github.com/patrick-fu/GitmojiApp/releases)

-> Note that the  macOS App is not notarized by Apple, so you should codesign it by yourself, otherwise you can not open it.
+> Note that the  macOS App is not notarized by Apple, so you should right click the "GitmojiApp.app" and select "Open" for the first time, then move it to your `/Applications` folder.

+Or you can codesign it by yourself to make it a trusted app.

 ```bash
 # Unzip the artifact and cd into the folder